- exploit (n.)

 - late 14c., "outcome of an action," from Old French esploit "a carrying out; achievement, result; gain, advantage" (12c., Modern French exploit), a very common word, used in senses of "action, deed, profit, achievement," from Latin explicitum "a thing settled, ended, or displayed," noun use of neuter of explicitus, past participle of explicare "unfold, unroll, disentangle" (see explicit).

 Meaning "feat, achievement" is c.1400.
 Sense evolution is from "unfolding" to "bringing out" to "having advantage" to "achievement."
 Related: Exploits.

 - exploit (v.)

-- c.1400 espleiten, esploiten "to accomplish, achieve, fulfill," from Old French esploitier, espleiter, from esploit (see exploit (n.)).
-The sense of "use selfishly" first recorded 1838, from French, perhaps extended from use of the word with reference to mines, etc. (compare exploitation).
+- c.1400, espleiten, esploiten "to accomplish, achieve, fulfill," from Old French esploitier, espleiter "carry out, perform, accomplish," from esploit (see exploit (n.)).
+The sense of "use selfishly" first recorded 1838, from a sense development in French perhaps from use of the word with reference to mines, etc. (compare exploitation).
 Related: Exploited; exploiting.
-As an adjective form, exploitative (1882) is from French; exploitive (by 1859) appears to be a native formation.